codezri/neutralinojs-react/README.md

 ## How to install

-Create a new Neutralinojs project with this template.
+Create a new Neutralinojs project with this template with the following command:

 ```bash
 neu create myapp --template codezri/neutralinojs-react